 This recipe is a flavorful dairy free alternative to the standard buttery biscuit.
 The trick is adding flavor in other ways.
 In this case, I’ve added sourdough starter.
 Wait! don’t close your browser or scroll past this recipe just yet.

-If you really want to skip the sourdough in this recipe, go ahead.
+If you just want to skip using the starter in this recipe, go ahead.
 While it adds great flavor, you can still have great avocado biscuits without it.

 Homemade Avocado Biscuits